gitopsiq/terraform-azurerm-avm-res-documentdb-databaseaccount/examples/serverless/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Serverless example

-This deploys the module in its simplest form.
+This deploys the module enabling serverless for the account

 ```hcl
 terraform {